safe-global/safe-docs/safe-core-sdk/auth-kit/reference/SafeAuthPack.md

 - `showWidgetButton` - Show the widget button.
 Defaults to `true`.
 - `buttonPosition` - If `showWidgetButton` is true then this prop represent the position of the widget button.
 Defaults to `bottom-left`.
 - `chainConfig` - The chain configuration.
 Defaults to `ethereum` if no configuration is provided.
+  - `chainId` - The chain ID to be used.
+Should be an hex with 0x prefix (e.g 0x1 for Mainnet).
+  - `rpcTarget` - The RPC URL to be used.
+  The following properties are optional:
   - `blockExplorerUrl` - Block explorer URL of the chain (e.g `https://etherscan.io`).
   - `logo` - Logo URL of the base token of the chain (e.g `https://eth.svg`).
   - `tickerName` - Name for ticker (e.g Ethereum).
   - `ticker` - Symbol for ticker (e.g ETH).
-  - `rpcTarget` - The RPC URL to be used.
   - `wcTarget?` - The WebSocket URL to be used.
 Use this or `rpcTarget`.
-  - `chainId` - The chain ID to be used.
-Should be an hex with 0x prefix (e.g 0x1 for Mainnet).
   - `displayName` - The display name for the network.
   - `isTestnet?` - Whether the network is Testnet or not.
-  - `isErc20?`- Whether the token is an ERC20 token or not.
-  - `tokenAddress?` - The token address for the chain.
-Should be an hex with 0x prefix (e.g 0x6b175474e89094c44da98b954eedeac495271d0f for DAI).

 **Caveats**